Diagnose session startup issues

 This is the time taken by the Delivery Controller to resolve the name of a published application/desktop to a VDA Machine IP Address.

 When this metric is high, it indicates that the Delivery Controller is taking a long time to resolve the name of a published application to an IP address.
 Possible causes include a problem on the client, issues with the Delivery Controller, such as the Delivery Controller being overloaded, or a problem with the network link between them.

 This duration indicates the time it takes to get a ticket (if necessary) from the Secure Ticket Authority (STA) Server or Delivery Controller.
 When this duration is high, it indicates that the STA server or the Delivery Controller are overloaded.

 This duration represents the time taken to query every session to host the requested published application.
 The check is performed on the client to determine whether an existing session can handle the application launch request.
 The method used depends on whether the session is new or shared.

 This duration represents the time taken to create a session, from the moment wfica32.exe (or a similar equivalent file) is launched to the time when the connection is established.

 VDA session startup phases

 This duration is the high-level server-side connection start-up metric that encompasses the time VDA takes to perform the entire start-up operation.
 When this metric is high, it indicates that there is a VDA issue increasing session start times.
 This includes the time spent on the VDA performing the entire start-up operation.

 The time taken for the VDA to obtain the user credentials.

-This is the time taken by the VDA to authenticate the user’s credentials against the authentication provider, which can be Kerberos, Active Directory, or a Security Support Provider Interface (SSPI).
+This is the time taken by the VDA to authenticate the user’s credentials against the authentication provider, which may be Kerberos, Active Directory, or a Security Support Provider Interface (SSPI).